-Quality food products sourced from advanced countries are in high demand from the fast-growing middle class in China.
+Quality food products from off-shore sources are in high demand by the fast-growing Chinese middle class.
 The demand from this group emphasizes the need for safe, high-quality food products.
-Century has established a professional marketing team in Hong Kong and built a distribution system to serve demand in Hong Kong and Macau, and eventually throughout China.
-For a more detailed discussion of the growth of sales for Century's food business, see the discussion under "General Development of Century's Business - 2018".
+Century has established a professional marketing team in Hong Kong and built a distribution system to serve demand in Hong Kong and Macau.
+For a more detailed discussion of Century's food business sales growth, see the discussion under "General Development of Century's Business".